reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 ## Pruning Attention Heads

-As we noted above, attention is the most compute-intensive aspect of LMs as sequence length grows.
+As we noted above, attention is the most compute-intensive aspect of LMs as sequence length grows very long.
 We can save a large amount of computation by removing entire attention heads, directly inputting zeros into the MLP layer where their outputs would be.
 Suppose we have an LM with 8 attention heads, embedding dimension 512, and MLP with one hidden layer of intermediate dimension 1024.
-Given an input sequence with 1000 tokens, the attention layer takes
+Given an input sequence with 1000 tokens, the attention layer takes 5,169,152,000 FLOPs and the MLP takes 4,194,304,000 FLOPs.
-$$
-8 \times 1000 \times 512^2 + 6 \times 1000^2 \times 512 = 2,097,152,000 + 3,072,000,000 = 5,169,152,000
-$$
-FLOPs, and the MLP takes
-$$
-16 \times 1000 \times 512^2 = 4,194,304,000
-$$
-FLOPs.
 If we are able to prune two attention heads in this layer, we will save
 $$
 6 \times 1000^2 \times 128 = 768,000,000
 $$